Ada-Instruct: Adapting Instruction Generators for Complex Reasoning: Experiments

 \subsection{Code Completion}

-\textbf{Setup:} We conducted an application experiment on the code completion task.
-For this purpose, two widely-used benchmarks were used: HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program}.
-In both experiments involving Ada-Instruct, we started with an initial set of 10 samples.
-For the MBPP dataset, these samples were randomly selected from its development set.
-Since HumanEval only provides a test set, we manually curated 10 problems from LeetCode and the MBPP development set as the initial samples, ensuring the difficulty distribution closely resembled that of HumanEval.
-These initial samples were subsequently reformatted to the HumanEval queries.
+\textbf{Setup:} We utilize two widely recognized benchmarks: HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program}.
+For both benchmarks, our experiments began with an initial set of 10 samples.
+Specifically for MBPP, these samples were randomly extracted from its development set.
+For HumanEval, which does not have a development set, we selected 10 representative problems from LeetCode and the MBPP development set.
+This selection was aimed at closely mirroring the difficulty level as in HumanEval.
+These chosen samples were then appropriately formatted to align with HumanEval's query structure.
+We developed two models based on the instructions generated for HumanEval and MBPP, named Ada-Instruct\textsubscript{HE} and Ada-Instruct\textsubscript{MBPP}, respectively.
 We use Code LLAMA-Python (13B)~\citep{roziere2023code} as our base model.